 The BOOQED team had our last team-building session during our kick-off meeting in January.
 As a team that’s spread across 5 countries, getting everyone together in one place is a considerable feat, but the results can’t be underestimated.
-We got more alignment and camaraderie as a team and felt more comfortable with communication amongst each other even as we returned to our home bases.
+We got more alignment and camaraderie as a team and felt more comfortable with communication among each other even as we returned to our home bases.

 The research backs that up too.
 According to the Harvard Business Review, “close work friendships boost employee satisfaction by 50%.”
 Also, “people with a best friend at work are seven times more likely to engage fully in their work.”

 Since the COVID-19 outbreak, team get-togethers have happened much less frequently, not just for the BOOQED team but for companies all over the world.
-However, with the necessary move to remote team-building for safety reasons, we decided to look at this change through a "glass half full" lens.
+With the necessary move to remote team-building for safety reasons, we decided to look at this change through a "glass half full" lens.
 We can now commit to holding activities regularly.
 Team-building also provides a sense of solidarity and support for teammates required to quarantine at home.

 With the plethora of video conferencing tools available, we think more companies should make a more dedicated effort to do remote team-building regularly, especially if your teams are newly remote.

 Here are 8 ideas for remote team-building that you can tailor to your company’s culture.
 We do think that there should always be a fun factor involved though!

 Most of these setups are for a team size of about 12 to 15, so adjust accordingly.

 Preparation: A pen and paper, or alternately, a way to draw images on a computer or mobile device

 Mechanics: Team member A draws a picture using only simple geometric shapes.
 He/she then chooses another person, Team Member B to describe the picture to everyone else.
 Team Member B can only mention shapes and their positions - “A small circle with two squares right below”.